orbisgis/h2gis/home.md

 ```

 ## Spatial Index
-On regular table (not shapes) you can add a spatial index (stored on disk):
+On regular tables (not shapes) you can add a spatial index (stored on disk):
 ```sql
 create table area(idarea int primary key, the_geom geometry);
 create spatial index myspatialindex on area(the_geom);